Normative Feeling: Socially Patterned Affective Mechanisms: Discussion

 \subsection{Advantage of our model vs other models}

-Our model does not use discrete motivations as assumed in other models i.e. \cite{alexander_staller_introducing_2001, khan_long-term_2022} but allows them to be encoded in a distributed manner across a network.
-On the other hand, different from traditional neural network models which, while more abstract and with fewer assumptions, are harder to relate to the real world due to their opaqueness.
-Our model can relate back to real motivations through the use of affective language while still seeing how social preferences (not wanting to be punished and food preference are coupled together by disposition are “smeared” across a network instead of presupposing discrete motivations).
-Therefore our model is a nice middle ground between these approaches.
+Our model does not use discrete motivations as assumed in other models, i.e. \cite{alexander_staller_introducing_2001, khan_long-term_2022}, but allows them to be encoded in a distributed manner across a network.
+On the other hand, different from traditional neural network model,s which, while more abstract and with fewer assumptions, are harder to relate to the real world due to their opaqueness.
+Our model can relate back to real motivations through the use of affective language while still seeing how social preferences are “smeared” across a network instead of presupposing discrete motivations.
+Therefore, our model is a nice middle ground between these approaches.